Guardian agent metagovernance (guards for the guardians)

 4. Continuous observability

-Implement real-time monitoring of GA behavior — intervention frequency, behavioral anomalies, escalation patterns.
+Monitor guardian behavior in real time: intervention frequency, behavioral anomalies, and escalation patterns.
 Integrate alerts into the broader SIEM/SOAR.

-Specific signals worth tracking:
+Signals worth tracking:

 5. Logging, traceability, and auditability